Drones in Agriculture | The Growth of Precision Agriculture

 There was a time when agriculture was only carried out near rivers and other water bodies.
 Farmers were at the mercy of pests and weather conditions.
 But as technology evolved, smart irrigation systems were deployed, fertilizers and pesticides were invented (and someone thought of making a scarecrow!) and agriculture transcended to the next level.
 Don’t get us wrong, we’re still at the mercy of mother nature, but at least we have improved our probability for success and that’s what it is all about.

 So what is the next big thing in agriculture you ask?
-Drone technology!
+Drone technology in agriculture!

-To be honest, it would be unfair to say that drone technology is the “next” big thing.
+Drones and agriculture form an amazing partnership together.
+To be honest, it would be unfair to say that agriculture drones are the “next” big thing.
 Simply because it is already here.
 It has been here for quite some time, the only issue is that of awareness and adoption.
 The ones that have adopted it are reaping the benefits, but the adoption rate itself is the problem.

 These drones can cover large farms in a matter of hours to keep a farmer well informed about any issues that may be happening on their farm.